lumen-org/lumen/doc/manual.md

  * _what_: by assigning variables to the specification at all.
  Variables that are not in the specification will be removed from a model before the model is visualized (-> marginalization and conditioning of models)
  * _how_: by assigning variables to specific shelves.
- Each shelf has its own semantic, as explained in the following.
+ Each shelf has its own semantic as a visual variable, as explained in the following.

 ### X-Axis and Y-Axis shelf